jroth01/Comp20/mbta/README.md

 do a hard refresh of the page.
 I recognize this is "cheap".
 It would be more aethetically appealing to load each of the station makers, and on click, have each display some kind of "data not found" message.
 This is something i would like to come back to and fix.

-- The function "createStationMarker()" is a laughably horrible abomination.
+- The function "createStationMarker()" in mbta.js is a laughably horrible abomination.
 I've been under a severe time crunch with my coursework this week, and that one slipped through the cracks in the middle of the night.
 I plan to refactor this using some sort of map function.

 Cool stuff: